kirbyjp/Geometry-dependent-virtual-photon-behavior/abstract.md

 The study involves three interface configurations—flat, tilted, and curved—each producing distinct evanescent‑field behavior.
 A flat interface provides a uniform decay profile, while a tilted interface introduces a spatial gradient in the local incidence angle.
 A curved interface further modifies the boundary conditions by varying curvature along the surface, creating position‑dependent changes in the evanescent penetration depth and lateral shift.

 **Tilted interface behavior**
-A tilted secondary surface placed in the near field (see Fig. 1) experiences a spatially varying evanescent amplitude and phase.
-As the local angle changes along the tilt, the lateral Goos–Hänchen shift $d(x)$ varies correspondingly.
+A tilted secondary surface placed in the near field (see Fig. 1) generates a spatially varying evanescent field.
+By scanning the region with a near-field probe or analogous field-sampling mechanism, one can resolve the local amplitude and phase profiles.
+As the local incidence angle changes along the tilt, the lateral Goos–Hänchen shift $d(x)$ varies correspondingly.
 This configuration highlights how geometry directly influences the redistribution of momentum and the effective decay constant $\kappa(x)$.

 ![Fig 1: Experimental configuration for evanescent mapping](./images/fig1.png)